measurement-kit/mkbuild/README.md

 want to build, and `tests` what tests to execute.

 See `cmake/deps/deps.go` for all the available deps IDs.
-Dependencies that are libraries will be automatically downloaded for Windows, but must be installed on Unix.
-If a dependency is not installed on Unix, the related `cmake` check will fail when running `cmake` later on.
-The build flags will be automatically adjusted to account for compiling and linking with the specified dependencies.
+Dependencies that compile to static/shared libraries (e.g. `libcurl`) will be downloaded automatically on Windows, and must be already installed on Unix systems.
+If a dependency is not already installed on Unix, the related `cmake` check will fail when running `cmake` later on.
+The build flags will be automatically adjusted to account for a dependency (e.g. `CXXFLAGS` and `LDFLAGS` will be linked to use cURL's headers and libraries).

 The `libraries` key specifies what libraries to build and the `executables` key what executables to build.
 Both contain targets names mapping to build information for a target.
-The build information is composed of two keys, `compile`, which indicates which sources to compile, and `link`, which indicates which _extra_ libraries to link.
-(Remember that dependencies will automatically be accounted for, so you don't need to say you want to link with them explicitly.)
-If you're building, like in the above example, a library named `foo`, you can refer to it later in the `link` section of another target simply as `foo`.
+The build information is composed of two keys, `compile`, which indicates which sources to compile, and `link`, which indicates which libraries to link.
+You do not need to list here the dependencies, but you can list here libraries built as part of the local build.
+In the above example, the `integration-tests` binary will link with the (static) library called `mkcurl`, in addition to linking to all the libraries implied by the declared dependencies.

-The `tests` indicates what test to run.
+The `tests` key indicates what test to run.
 Each key inside `tests` is the name of a test.
 The `command` key indicates what command to execute.

+## (Re)Generating CMakeLists.txt and docker.sh

-One you've written (or updated) your `MKBuild.yaml`, run
+One you've written (or updated) `MKBuild.yaml`, just run

 ```
 mkbuild
 ```

-This will generate (or update) thee files:
+This will generate (or update) `CMakeLists.txt` and `docker.sh`.

-1. `CMakeLists.txt`

-2. `.ci/docker/trampoline.sh`

-3. `.ci/docker/run.sh`

 You should commit these files to the repository.

-The `CMakeLists.txt` file will contain the rules to download and use the dependencies, build the required artifacts, and run the tests.
-Every run of `mkbuild` updates this file with the latest known version of the dependencies.
-That is, we don't support version pinning, as we aim to live as close to the latest version of the dependencies as possible.

-The `.ci/docker/trampoline.sh` contains the code to run the `run.sh` script inside a specific Docker container.
-The `run.sh` script contains code to run several kind of Linux based, CMake based builds, including for example `asan`, `tsan`, and coverage builds.

 ## Build instructions